RoasterPay: How to Enable and Setup

 2. You can manually enter in Credit Card

-3. Customer can pdate inside the Wholesale Portal
+3. Customer can update inside the Wholesale Portal

 You can easily invite your customer to update their payment method by sharing a secure link—no portal login required!